MicrosoftDocs/quantum-docs/articles/includes/how-to-submit-resources-estimation-include-qiskit.md

 result
 ```

-This will create a table that shows the overall physical resource counts.
-You can further inspect cost details by collapsing the groups, which have more information.
+This creates a table that shows the overall physical resource counts.
+You can inspect cost details by collapsing the groups, which have more information.
 For example, if you collapse the *Logical qubit parameters* group, you can more easily see that the error correction code distance is 15.

 |Logical qubit parameter | Value |
 |----|---|